MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

   * ApiKey: subscribers have access to an apikey to call api
   * Automatic: Subscribers have just access to a token, which link to a real apikey,  accessible by admin api.
 It's a perfect solution to integrate automatically your apikey in your prod environment if rotation is activated.

+@@@ info { title='API key Metadata' }
+As Otoroshi does, it's possible to add metadata on API keys. __Automatic metadata__ will be calculated and added after subscription validation. __Asked metadata__ will switch the plan subscription mode to manual then, on susbcription acceptation, a team admin will have to add the metadata manually.
+@@@

 ### Swagger
 The swagger can be provided as a url or just some content paste on the UI.